(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the sesame seeds are freshly toasted provides the absolute secret to achieving superior professional-grade aromatic depth.
+• Ensuring the sesame seeds are freshly toasted provides the absolute secret to achieving superior aromatic depth.

 Nutritional Information(Per 1 portion (150g))